paulmoliva/CloudSounds/docs/redux-structure.md

 * `createFollow`
   0. invoked from new follow button `onClick`
   0. `POST /api/follows` is called.
-  0. `receiveSingleFollow` is set as the success callback.
+  0. `receiveAllFollows` is set as the success callback.

 * `destroyFollow`
   0. invoked from delete follow button `onClick`